Lyrics

 passing trains that have no name,

-and grave yards full of old great men,
+full of old great men,

-and graveyards of the rusted automobiles.
+of rusted automobiles.

 REFRAIN: